-Continuous online monitoring has become more common, especially for critical LPT's.
-With new technologies it is now possible to equip transformers with online monitors that provide an even better understanding of a transformer's health.
-This real-time data can be used to make quick informed decisions.
+Continuous online monitoring has become more common, especially for critical LPTs.
+With new technologies it is now possible to equip transformers with online monitors that provide an even better understanding of transformer health.
+This real time data can be used to make quick informed decisions.
 Online monitoring can come in many different levels of monitoring from one single parameter to multiple parameters that populate a sophisticated condition monitoring software platform that uses algorithms to determine overall health.

-Bushing monitoring, DGA, and partial discharge are a few of the options that utilities are using as part of their online monitoring program.
+Bushing monitoring, Dissolved Gas Analysis, and Partial Discharge are a few of the options that utilities are using as part of their online monitoring program.
 Monitors can be retrofitted onto existing transformers or supplied as part of a new transformer installation.